DanNeidle/epstein_search/README.md

-*How to make a private Epstein files search engine - now updated with AI/Claude* The DOJ search is rubbish.
+*How to make a private Epstein files search engine - now updated to add AI/Claude autonomous searches*

+The DOJ search is rubbish.
 Other public searches don't have all the documents.
 The solution: spin up your own search engine.
 Add a bit of AI.

 © 2025 Dan Neidle, with Claude/AI elements contributed by SH.